Digital gold currency: e-Bullion

 E-Bullion was a digital-gold currency exchange that had risen, then become defunct around 2008.

-In August 2008, James Fayed, the owner and chief executive official of the E-Bullion Company, was taken into United States Federal custody to face felony charges of conducting unlicensed money transactions and the murder of his business partner.
+In August 2008, James Fayed, the owner and chief executive official of the E-Bullion Company, was taken into United States Federal custody to face felony charges of conducting unlicensed money transactions and the murder of his wife.
 Shortly thereafter, the website ceased to be available.
 As a consequence of these charges, by January 2010 the U.S. Government had seized all of the assets of e-Bullion, resulting in the complete closure of the company.
 In June 2011 a California jury found Fayed guilty of murder and sentenced him to death.

 Pecunix

 Pecunix was a gold based digital currency (or e-currency) in which accounts had balances in GAU (gold grams).

 Pecunix was founded by Simon "Sidd" Davis in 2002, and was registered and incorporated in Panama.
 All gold bullion was originally stored with Mat Securitas Express AG in Zürich, Switzerland, but in 2008 the Pecunix directors transferred the bullion to an undisclosed location.

-In a 2012 interview with DGCMagazine, Mr. Davis described the development of the Voucher-Safe software and peer-to-peer network for the exchange of digital currencies.
+In a 2012 interview with DGC Magazine, Mr. Davis described the development of the Voucher-Safe software and peer-to-peer network for the exchange of digital currencies.
 In early 2014, Pecunix announced they would be replacing their Pecunix Payments system with the open source Voucher-Safe system and PX-Gold.
 By the end of 2014, all legitimate digital currency exchangers had ceased dealing with Pecunix.
 In early 2015, Pecunix disabled the log-in feature of their website, thereby preventing all users from accessing their accounts.
 A statement on the Pecunix website claimed that this was a temporary change "due to new management and restructuring", but access was never restored.
 The P2P Voucher Payment System became fully operational in August 2015, but PX-Gold never came into existence.
 Account holders never recovered their funds.